-The highest and best use of the latter four classes of properties differs from their current use.
-These non-financial assets are currently being used as exchanges, offices or retail outlets, which is not deemed to constitute the highest and best use taking cognisance of the size and location of such properties.
+The highest and best use of the latter four classes of properties within the table above differs from their current use.
+These non-financial assets were being used as exchanges, offices or retail outlets, which was not deemed to constitute the highest and best use taking cognisance of the size and location of such properties.